Dill-PICL/GOMAP-singularity/docs/RUNNING.rst

         #. run-GOMAP-mpi.sh

             This scipt can be used to run GOMAP steps 2 and 4 on a multiple nodes on the SLURM cluster.
-This uses mpich for parallelization.
+This step is parallelized using mpich for parallelization.

         .. tip ::